Komo

 100 Thieves scaled quickly from creator-founded esports organization to venture-backed gaming lifestyle brand, then refocused after market pressure.

-- 2023Restructuring100 Thieves lays off staff and spins out Juvee and game studio efforts.
+6. Nov 2023Refocus on core esports and apparel100 Thieves lays off staff and spins out Juvee and its game-development studio.

 Who are 100 Thieves' competitors?